YosysHQ/yosys/docs/source/CHAPTER_Overview.rst

 Detailed documentation of the select framework can be found in the command reference for the ``select`` command.

-Source Tree and Build System
+Source tree and build system
 ----------------------------

 The Yosys source tree is organized into the following top-level